rmanaloto-tastytrade/SlotMap/docs/remote-devcontainer.md

 ### Goals
 - Keep `/home/<user>/dev/github/SlotMap` as a clean clone that mirrors Git history.
 - Build and run the devcontainer in a sandbox (`~/dev/devcontainers/SlotMap`) that is recreated on every deployment.
-- Stage Mac public keys on the remote host (`~/macbook_ssh_keys`) so SSH access to the container can be automated without committing keys to the repo.
+- Use the remote host user (`rmanaloto`) as the devcontainer user (UID/GID aligned with host).
+- Rely on the remote host’s SSH agent/keys; only public keys are staged for container `authorized_keys` (no Mac private keys are copied).
 - Provide a single local command (`./scripts/deploy_remote_devcontainer.sh`) that pushes code, copies keys, and rebuilds the remote container end-to-end.
 - Default GitHub SSH inside the container to port 443 (`ssh.github.com`) because many data-center networks block port 22; see GitHub docs “Using SSH over the HTTPS port”.